fmaussion/salem/docs/faq.rst

 - `cartopy`_ is the reference tool for plotting on maps.
 Salem provides a way to plot with cartopy in addition to Salem's homegrowm graphics.
   (see :ref:`plotting`)
+- `wrf-python`_ provides much more WRF functionalities than salem.
+It is the recommended package to do computations with WRF output.
+Salem's syntax is nicer than that of wrf-python, though.
 - Salem provides useful reprojection tools (see :ref:`gis`).
 The transformation routines are quite fast (we use pyproj for the map transformations and scipy for the interpolation) but they are all done on memory (i.e. not